DeCo-Education/DeCo-Docs/docs/into-the-woods/waterfall1-basic-design-principles/1-k-scalability-basics.md

 To scale is to allow a system to handle a big load of requests in a short amount of time.
 In traditional software engineering, these are discussed in terms of vertical scaling and horizontal scaling.

-Vertical scaling is done by improving the efficiency of the code and maximizing the throughput of a single server.
+Vertical scaling is done by improving the efficiency of the code and maximizing the throughput of a single server by increasing hardware.

 Horizontal scaling is done by increasing the amount of servers to handle the load and throughput.